 I then went and wondered around the show and listened the The Gut Stuff’s talk.
 I absolutely loved listening to them… you can tell they are also DJs as they were great with a microphone and so engaging!!
 I chatted with Lisa and Alana after their talk all things ‘gut health’ and ‘Low FODMAP’!

 Following our chat, I went and visited other stands, I finally met Lauren from Fodilicious who was launching her new snack product and promoting their read meals at the show.
 I also went to the Symprove stand… Symprove is a supplement which, over the course of a 12 week programme, will help you support a healthy balance in your gut bacteria.
 I have finally (been meaning to for ages) signed up for the 12 weeks and will start my programme in the next day or so.
 I will be writing a diary/review on my experience for you!

 So that’s the show all wrapped up!
-We will be exhibiting at the Allergy & Free From Show, at Olympia in London, on 5-7th July 2019!
-I will also be speaking again, so make sure you head to London for the biggest consumer show in allergy products and free from foods!
+We will be exhibiting at the next Allergy & Free From Show, so make sure you get your tickets for the biggest consumer show in allergy products and free from foods!

 Written by Bay Burdett, Founder & CEO of Bay’s Kitchen.